jlgrimes/jaredlgrimes.com-older/src/content/projects/mi-symptoms.md

 ---
 title: "MI Symptoms"
 featuredImage: ../images/projects/mi-symptoms.png
-subtitle: "GCP"
+subtitle: "React + GCP"
 date: "2020-05-20"
-description: "A cool app for the State of Michigan"
+description: "State of Michigan web application that serves as a health questionnaire for employees returning back to the workforce.
+Served as lead developer."
 slug: "/projects/mi-symptoms"
 ---

-In the MI Symptoms app, we etc